pierreporte/documentation/README.md

 The first step is to generate the templates for the translation files (POT files) with this command:

-    make gettext
+    ./build.py gettext

 The POT files are located in the `/build/locale` directory.
 This has to be done when the original text is updated.

 The second step is to generate or update the PO files from the POT files, one set for each language.
 Run this command:

-    sphinx-intl update -p build/locale -l <lang>
+    ./build.py intl <lang>

 `<lang>` is the selected language.
-You can specify an arbitrary number of languages: `-l fr -l de -l pl ...`.
+You can specify an arbitrary number of languages: `./build.py intl fr de pl ...`.
 The PO files will contains the translation.
 See the section below for details.

 To build the translated version of the documentation, the following command must be used:

-    make -e SPHINXOPTS="-D language='<lang>'" html
+    ./build.py html <lang>

 Only one language can be specified.
-The files will be generated in the `/build/html` directory and will replace the original ones.
+The files will be generated in the `/build/html/<lang>` directory.

 PO files translation
 --------------------